Small Town, Big Idea

 Accessible to everyone, the Hurleyville model is paving the way for all individuals to lead healthy, sustainable and productive lives.
 A truly healthy community.

-Located right on Main Street, the Arts Centre is an event and arts centre where multi-cultural, intergenerational, and all abilities are represented through storytelling, film, dance, theater and music.
+Located right on Main Street, the Arts Centre is an event and arts center where multi-cultural, intergenerational, and all abilities are represented through storytelling, film, dance, theater and music.
 This state-of-the-art 140-seat cinema, dance studio, and performance area hosts a dance school, public performances, movie showings, and many other cultural and community events.

 People everywhere are discovering that The Hurleyville Sentinel is the best way to stay up to date with all that's happening in "the liveliest little hamlet in the Mountains!"
 It's America's newest and freshest small town newspaper.